Bonam-M/bonam-M.github.io/README.md

 # Bonam Mingole Academic Website
 My name is Bonam Mingole,
-I am a Responsible AI researcher ad a PhD student at Pennsylvania State University.
+I am a Responsible AI researcher and a PhD student at Pennsylvania State University.

 My research is focused on investigating how artificial intelligence algorithms can be leveraged to create positive, and beneficial outcomes for all.